DanielKopeloff/Project1.5/ReadME.md

   * **Notes:**

-  This method updates a user's isActive flag to false;
+This method doesn't actually delete the user.
+It actually just set their isActive flag to false to indicate that they are no longer active

   ###  **Manager**